Russell-Waterhouse/blog/content/post/trends.md

   end
 ```

-A small typo in your error logging code, which you may or may not be able to
+A small typo in your error logging code, bat instead of bar, which you may or may not be able to
 trigger easily in test or development, and now that error isn't being handled
 correctly.